OSVAI/ODConv/README.md

-# ODConv
+# Omni-Dimensional Dynamic Convolution： A PyTorch Implementation

-The code of Omni-Dimensional Dynamic Convolution (ODConv, Spotlight in ICLR2022) will be coming soon.
+The code of Omni-Dimensional Dynamic Convolution (ODConv， Spotlight at ICLR2022) will be coming soon.